lifetoanother/volunteertracking/docs/index.md

 The Volunteer Core project is a web app that assists in better management of Volunteer Core operations.
-It will track and provide matching suggestions of volunteer partners, opportunities for volunteers, and volunteers.
+It will track and provide matching suggestions of volunteer opportunities for volunteers, and volunteers.
 Later features could include communications to build out functionality similar to a CRM.

 # API